 • Best Book on International Mormon History (awarded biennially, next awarded June 2025)

-2. ARTICLES: The four-member Article Awards Committee is chaired by Katherine Kitterman.
-Authors and readers are invited to submit, by email, articles for the committees’ consideration: katherine.kitterman@gmail.com.
+2. ARTICLES: The three-member Article Awards Committee is chaired by Joseph Stuart.
+Authors and readers are invited to submit, by email, articles for the committees’ consideration: joseph.stuart@byu.edu.
 The Article Awards Committee nominates winners in three of the article categories:

 • Best Article